MrDrMcCoy/vrops-cluster-repair/README.md

 # vROps Cluster Repair
-A script that helps return the cluster to a healthy state.
+A script that helps return the vRealize Operations cluster to a healthy state.

 ## Things it does: